 When setting forth priorities for transportation planning, it is important to examine demographic trends.
-Knowing where people live reveals where there is likely to be demand for transportation infrastructure and services.
-In addition, knowing details like age, employment patterns, and other factors that affect travel behavior can help bring the picture of the A/GFTC population into greater focus.
+Knowing where people live reveals potential demand for transportation infrastructure and services.
+In addition, understanding how age, employment patterns, and other factors affect travel behavior can bring the picture of the A/GFTC population into greater focus.